solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 # How I Learned to Onboard Effectively in an Engineer Manager Role
-## Understanding my behaviors from starting new roles over the years
+## Understanding my Behaviors from Starting New Roles Over the Years

 ![Photo by Zan on Unsplash](images/44-01.jpeg)

-Onboarding at a new company is an immensely engaging experience, where the difference between an effective or ineffective onboarding is an action away.
+Onboarding at a new company is an immensely engaging experience, where the difference between an effective or ineffective onboarding is just an action away.
 As a [software engineer manager](https://dev.to/solidi/what-is-an-engineering-manager-anyway-4and), I've reflected on the unique behaviors I prioritize.
-This post will cover the gestalt of my successful onboarding experiences within the first 90 days.
+This essay will cover the gestalt of my successful onboarding experiences within the first 90 days.

 ## Starting with Having Good Tact

 The onboarding process is a bit of luck, timing, and keeping in mind *good tact*.
-Good tact is the ability to deal with others to maintain good relations and avoid offense.
-To say and do the right things at the right time, to behave in a way that promotes cooperation and reciprocity.
+Good tact is the ability to deal with others to maintain good relations - to say and do the right things at the right time, to behave in a way that promotes cooperation and reciprocity.

 There is a wide range of impactful behaviors that I consider good tact.
 My go-to's are to *make myself available*, *never criticize a previous decision*, and *avoid being standoff-ish*.
 With these tips in mind, my initial actions include orienting within the company, shadowing, listening, building relationships, finding leaders, and succeeding at the first mission.

 First, I will familiarize myself with the organizational structure.

 ## The "I Am Here" Metaphor

 In starting a new role, I orient myself within the organization.
 Above me, senior leaders.
 To the side of me, my peers, and my allies.
 Finally, below, my directs.
 Building this mental model provides areas to build relations.
 I call this the "I Am Here" model, a graph of people that will help make myself and others in my radius eventually effective.

-In the beginning, I draw this graph out, giving names, labels, and their accountable domains.
+In the beginning, I draw a graph, labeling names, and their accountable domains.
 This map prioritizes people to have conversations with, with proximity to my teams as the driving factor.

 ## Building Lateral Partnerships, the Skip Levels, and 1:1's

 While building a mental model of people around me, I get to know them.
 For peers, having a coffee or tea with them can be effective.
 These connections avoid ineffective future fire drills, such as when my team needs help.
 This new relationship can contribute to solving an emerging problem.

 I'll begin continuous rounds of 1:1's to build trust for the team members who report to me.
 I start the conversation as one team - in a newly minted reoccurring staff meeting.
-I will announce the 1:1 meetings, the goal of the discussions, and take on any questions they have.
+I will announce the 1:1 meetings, the goal of the discussions, and take on questions they have.
 Then, [I roll them out](https://www.manager-tools.com/).

-I'll also schedule skip-level meetings with other senior leaders above me.
-I start with having the support of my manager in this process.
+I'll schedule skip-level meetings with other senior leaders above me.
+I start by supporting my manager in this process.
 Once I have support, I'll meet with directorship and higher levels.
 I'll ask questions about the vision, direction, and the pain points of the organizations they lead, to calibrate where I can focus, building a horizon roadmap.
 These skip-levels inform me of the larger mission - the why of the work.

 ## Listening, Seeing Inside the Team, and Setting Ground Rules